mattwilliamson13/isdrfall2023/content/example/06-example.markdown

 ```
 Alhtough the PAs and land value rasters match, the mammal richness is in a different project.
 We'll deal with that once we've subsetted the data a bit.

-# Step 2: Filter the data
+## Filter the data
 You'll need to filter the PADUS dataset so that it only contains the [Gap Status 1](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/gap/science/pad-us-data-overview?qt-science_center_objects=0#qt-science_center_objects) protected areas.
 Here, I'll do it for Idaho.
+Note that the PADUS breaks PAs out by how they were created so we need to combine both the designated and proclaimed areas in the data load coad.

 ```r